joakibj/julekarenalender/README.md

 * One-armed bandit style wheel with random winner draw
 * Bonus wheel for custom purpose

-The purpose of this project is to cooperate on writing code and migrate a desktop application from Java to Scala.
+The purpose of this project is to cooperate on writing code, learning Scala and migrate a desktop application from Java to Scala.

 All active development takes place in the `develop` branch.
 Stable releases are merged to `master` and tagged.